Are BDSM players more susceptible to sexually transmitted diseases?

 Another factor are clubs, parties and playrooms: here people often play on the same furniture close together or spontaneously together.
 Many people already make sure to disinfect the surfaces and put something under them, but areas can still be neglected

-- When sharing a toy, it should be boiled and disinfected, or at least cleaned with toy cleaner
+• When sharing a toy, it should be boiled and disinfected, or at the very least cleaned with a toy cleaner, like this one that also removes protein traces.

 Other steps you can take